johnathanDing/RL_Sutton_Windy_Gridworld/README.md

 ```

 ### Agent (Policy)
 The policy class stores and updates all state-action values, as well as choosing actions based on the current learnt policy.
+The training parameters chosen for this problem are: epsilon soft = 0.1, learning rate alpha = 0.5, and discount parameter gamma = 1.0.
 ```cpp
 /// Class containing computed policy to the windy GridWorld problem class windyPolicy